cmsc330fall23/cmsc330fall23/projects/project0.md

     - Go to https://download.racket-lang.org/ and download the Windows (x64, 64-bit) installer
     - Run the installer
     - Racket comes with its own IDE: DrRacket.
 This is the recommended way to edit Racket files, but you also may use VS Code with Racket extension(s)

+#### Windows VSCode setup

+It is recommended to use Vscode on Windows because of its integration with WSL.
+With the WSL extension, you can open a WSL terminal within VSCode.
+1. Install the WSL extension in VSCode
+2. Click the >< icon labeled `Open a remote window` located in the very bottom left corner of the screen.
+3. Select "Connect to WSL" - Now VSCode will be loaded within wsl, it will now be using the linux filesystem and terminal.
+4. Use `` ctrl + ` `` to open a terminal.
+5. Create a directory for your 330 projects
+6. Clone project 0 into that directory

+For future projects you will select `open folder` to open the linux folder containing the project and edit the files, while using the wsl terminal for compilation, testing, and submitting.

 ### macOS